Ysteos/Ysteos/README.md

 - 👋 Hi, I’m @Ysteos
 - 👀 I’m interested in developping games
-- 🌱 I’m currently learning AS3 and haxe
+- 🌱 I’m currently learning C# and Unity
-- 📫 How to reach me j.sallot@isartdigital.student.com
+- 📫 How to reach me j.sallot@student.isartdigital.com

 <!---
 Ysteos/Ysteos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.